rubocop/rubocop/manual/cops_style.md

 Enabled | Yes | Yes  | 0.36 | -

 This cop checks for trailing comma in argument lists.
+The supported styles are:

+- `consistent_comma`: Requires a comma after the last argument, for all parenthesized method calls with arguments.
+- `comma`: Requires a comma after the last argument, but only for parenthesized method calls where each argument is on its own line.
+- `no_comma`: Does not requires a comma after the last argument.

 ### Examples